sidooms/MovieTweetings/README.md

 Metric | Value
 --- | ---
-Total number of ratings                 | 448,926
+Total number of ratings                 | 450,883
-Number of unique users                  | 40,291
+Number of unique users                  | 40,399
-Number of unique items                  | 23,156
+Number of unique items                  | 23,204
-These stats were last autocalculated on Sat Dec 26 15:42:16 CET 2015  ([more stats here](./stats.md))
+These stats were last autocalculated on Wed Dec 30 07:35:17 CET 2015  ([more stats here](./stats.md))

 ##A Movie Rating Dataset Collected From Twitter